axel-lord/spel-katalog/README.md

 `EXE` path to the game executable.

-`PREFIX` path to game wine prefix if using wine otherwise an empty string,
+`PREFIX` path to game wine prefix if using wine otherwise an empty string.

+`ARCH` prefix architecture, if available else an empty string.

 `GLOBAL.var` where var may be any string gets the value from `[global]` section of script config.